 Moving beyond the school walls, the school bell and a rigid curriculum is a dynamic practice.
 So, don’t expect everything to always go as planned.
 Do practice flexibility and innovate your teaching.
 And do start using digital technologies, not as a substitute, but as a means to drive deep, lifelong learning.

 When school is anywhere, educators and students need powerful tools that work everywhere.
-Want to dive deeper into Google’s tools for hybrid learning and get a sneak peek at all the new features coming to Google Workspace for Education?
-Join Google for Education for their upcoming virtual event: The Anywhere School on June 22-23.
+Want to dive deeper into Google’s tools for hybrid learning and learn about the latest features in Google Workspace for Education?
+Watch the on-demand recording of Google for Education’s virtual event: The Anywhere School.

 More on hybrid learning: